yast/yast-autoinstallation/doc/profile_changes_SLE15.md

   can be shared on the network via a local installation server.

 *Note: Using the registration server will grant the access to the maintenance updates.
-Maintenance updates are not avialable when using the DVD medium without registration.*
+Maintenance updates are not available when using the DVD medium without registration.*

 ### Using Modules or Extensions from the Registration Server